 Correspondence in the Methodist Recorder on Palestine

-On August 4 this year, the Rev. Warren Bardsley published in the Methodist Recorder in support of the National Coalition of Christian Organisations in Palestine’s (NCCOP) letter to the World Council of Churches.
+In August 2017, the Revd Warren Bardsley published in the Methodist Recorder in support of the National Coalition of Christian Organisations in Palestine’s (NCCOP) letter to the World Council of Churches.
 His letter followed a motion proposed at Methodist Conference this year put by Dr Stephen Leah, proposing that the Open Letter should be read and shared.
 The Board of Deputies of British Jews circulated a document at the Conference attacking the Open Letter.
 Dr Leah’s motion was neither accepted nor rejected by the Conference; it was “Not Put”, which meant that no agreement was reached.